tylerheller27/league-of-legends-discord-bot/README.md

 ---
 **Description**
-Discrod bot that displays a player's statistics by typing their username in a discord server where the bot is located.
+Discord bot that displays a player's statistics by typing their username in a discord server where the bot is located.
 Player Statistics includes player rank, total games played and most played role.